jarodlopez16/UEFCountingApp/README.md

 <h2>UEF Dual-Task Counting App</h2>

-Uses a large Whisper ASR model and Python postprocessing functions to automatically transcribe prerecorded/live audio of UEF dual-task and then extract outcomes.
+<ul><li>Uses a large Whisper ASR model and Python postprocessing functions to automatically transcribe prerecorded/live audio of UEF dual-task and then extract outcomes.
 Android App coded in Kotlin and backend coded in Python.
 Communication between Python and Kotlin ends happens through TCP server on local computer.
-In future work, will need to update to run on cloud. <br><br>
+In future work, will need to update to run on cloud.</li>
-Postprocessing functions were derived based on patterns found through listening to counting trials or by examining patterns in transcription.<br><br>
+<li>Postprocessing functions were derived based on patterns found through listening to counting trials or by examining patterns in transcription.</li>
-Upload prerecorded audio option was most tested.
-Live transcription works but occasionally skips last 1 or 2 numbers, will need to improve on this.<br><br>
+<li>Upload prerecorded audio option was most tested.
+Live transcription works but occasionally skips last 1 or 2 numbers, will need to improve on this.</li>
-Could also improve app performance by using other Whisper versions or transcription models (e.g. Whisper large-v2, -v3, turbo, or other models).
+<li>Could also improve app performance by using other Whisper versions or transcription models (e.g. Whisper large-v2, -v3, turbo, or other models).</li></ul>

 <h2>Before running:</h2>
 <h3>For Python backend:</h3>